Armoghan-ul-Mohmin/Winfig/Readme.md

 - **Documentation** - Maintain comprehensive documentation standards
 - **Quality Assurance** - Implement comprehensive testing for new functionality

+## Disclaimer

+⚠️ **Disclaimer**: Modifying your system registry can have unintended consequences—proceed at your own risk and ensure you understand the potential impact on your system.

 ## License

 This project is distributed under the [**MIT License**](LICENSE) © 2025 Armoghan-ul-Mohmin